They Want EFX

 "They Want EFX" is a song by American hip hop group Das EFX recorded for their debut album Dead Serious (1992).
-The song was released as the group's debut single for the album in March 1992.
-The song samples "Buffalo Gals" by Malcolm McLaren and "Blind Man Can See It" by James Brown.
+The song was released as the group's debut single for the album in January 28, 1992.
+The song samples "Buffalo Gals" by Malcolm McLaren, "Blind Man Can See It" by James Brown and "Breath Control II" by Boogie Down Productions.